CLI reference¶

 greatminds launch — start the fleet (tmux | vscode | cursor-ide).

-Reads <project>/coord.yaml, detects the project's Python env via
+Reads <project>/coordination/coord.yaml, detects the project's Python env

-greatminds.core.env, and:
+via greatminds.core.env, and:

 --target tmux creates a tmux session with one window per